xiix0/scam/README.md

-Don't go surfing in South Dakota for a while.
+Things will be bright in P.M.
+A cop will shine a light in your face.